Víctor García de la Concha

 Víctor García de la Concha (born 2 January 1934, Villaviciosa, Asturias) is a Spanish philologist.
 He is a past director of the Cervantes Institute and a past director of the Royal Spanish Academy.
 He served three four-year terms in that position, from 1998 to 2010.
 Directors usually serve no more than two terms.

-Life & career
+Life and career

-De la Concha took his bachelor's degree in Philosophy from the University of Oviedo and in Theology from the Pontifical Gregorian University in Rome.
+De la Concha took his bachelor's degree in philosophy from the University of Oviedo and in Theology from the Pontifical Gregorian University in Rome.
 He taught at several institutions and universities, including the University of Valladolid, University of Murcia and University of Zaragoza, until he obtained the Chair of Spanish Literature at the University of Salamanca.